pyControl/docs/docs/index.md

 ## Troubleshooting

-If you encounter problems take a look at the [troubleshooting](user-guide/troubleshooting.md) page or contact the [google group](https://groups.google.com/forum/#!forum/pycontrol).
+If you encounter problems take a look at the [troubleshooting](user-guide/troubleshooting.md) page or post a message on the [discussion board](https://github.com/orgs/pyControl/discussions).

 ## Developer's guide

-Do you want to contribute for the pyControl project?
+Do you want to contribute to the pyControl project?
 You can find more information [here](contributing.md).